YashzAlphaGeek/FluxRPC/README.md

 # FluxRPC: A gRPC Kickstart

-The flow of gRPC calls—Unary, Server Streaming, Client Streaming, and BiDi Streaming—through a server interceptor to the service implementation and back.
+The flow of gRPC calls—Unary, Server Streaming, Client Streaming, and BiDi Streaming—through a server interceptor to the service implementation and back in a **Quarkus**-based backend.

 ```mermaid
 %% gRPC Call Flow